Skip to content

 app store

 Laboratory diagnostics plays a vital role in diagnosing and treating patients.
 Analyzing human tissue or fluid lab specimens gives valuable insights into a patient’s health status.
-However, to keep track of these samples and prevent mix-ups, accurate patient identification and lab specimen labeling are paramount.
+That is, as long as they are correctly tracked.
+To prevent sample loss and mix-ups, accurate patient identification and lab specimen labeling are paramount.

-Human errors happen quickly in fast-paced environments where time is critical – with dire consequences.
-Due to mislabeling, lab specimens get mixed up or can’t be allocated to a patient at all.
-This results in incorrect and delayed treatment, or lack thereof, and causes serious harm to patient health, prolonging hospital stays and raising healthcare costs.
-Thus, accurate matching and identification of lab specimens and patients is crucial for safe practices.
+Human errors happen quickly in the fast-paced environment of healthcare – sometimes with dire consequences.
+When lab specimens are mislabeled, they can get mixed up or can’t be attributed to a patient at all.
+This results in incorrect and delayed treatment or none at all, and causes serious harm to patient health, prolonging hospital stays and raising healthcare costs.

-This article explores how to use barcode technology in lab specimen labeling in compliance with safety standards, and what to consider when implementing such a system.
+This article explores how to use barcode technology in lab specimen labeling to ensure compliance with safety standards, and what to consider when implementing such a system.

 Lab specimen labeling standards